ivan7237d/pipe-function/README.md

 There is a simple helper function [`rootView`](https://github.com/obvibase/utils/blob/master/src/lib/view/rootView.ts) which converts a `value` into a view `[value, <identity function>]` and which we can use to replace the first argument in the `applyPipe` call above, including the type signature, with just `rootView(state)`.

-The only other lens-related APIs that this library provides are as follows:
+The only other lens-related utilities that are left to mention are:

 - [`mapProp`](https://github.com/obvibase/utils/blob/master/src/lib/map/mapProp.ts): a lens to zoom in on a value stored in a `Map`.